NomicFoundation/hardhat/CONTRIBUTING.md

 1. Go to `packages/hardhat-core` and run `yalc publish`
 2. Go to some hardhat project and run `yalc add hardhat`

+Unlike linking, if you make a change in the code, you'll need to repeat the process.

 ### yarn pack

 An even more realistic way of using your local changes in a project is to use [`yarn pack`](https://classic.yarnpkg.com/en/docs/cli/pack/):